Skitter-JP/Competitive_programming/README.md

 - Programming for Engineers
 - Algorithms

-The homeworks in these classes followed a competivie programming style and they were absolutly great.
+The homeworks in these classes followed a competivie programming style and they were absolutely great.

 They were marked with by following